LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 script.

-To know the available types of signals and their mandatory and optional arguments, you'll need to refer to the :ref:`Generator Paths` section of the :ref:`API` page.
+To know the available types of signals and their mandatory and optional arguments, you'll need to refer to the :ref:`Generator Paths <crappy_docs/blocks:generator paths>` section of the :ref:`API <api:api>` page.
 There are quite many options available, and if you have a very specific need you can always
-:ref:`create your own Generator Path <1.
-Custom Generator Paths>`.
+:ref:`create your own Generator Path <tutorials/complex_custom_objects:1. custom generator paths>`.
 The name of the :class:`~crappy.blocks.generator_path.meta_path.Path` to use (the type of signal to generate) is given by the :py:`'type'` key of each dictionary.
 The other keys represent the possible arguments for the given Path, and thus